-In 2006, Netcong Elementary School completed our first School Travel Plan.
-After 10 years, there have been many improvements to the walking and bicycling environment to school.
-Sidewalks were installed along Prospect Street Rectangular Rapid Flashing Beacon solar lights are installed at the mid-block crossing in front of the school on College Road and the PTA runs walking and bicycling to school events on Walk and Roll Wednesdays and an annual bike rodeo.
+Netcong Elementary School completed their first School Travel Plan in 2006.
+In 2016, they updated their Travel Plan to show the many improvements to the walking and bicycling environment around the school.
+Around that time, sidewalks were installed along Prospect Street, Rectangular Rapid Flashing Beacon solar lights were installed at the mid-block crossing in front of the school on College Road, and the PTA ran regular 'Walk and Roll Wednesdays' plus an annual Bike Rodeo.

-This School Travel Plan updates the information compiled in the 2006 Plan.
-This Plan will highlight safer routes to school, encourage students to become physically fit, and reduce vehicular traffic in the community.
-Therefore the plan will address both student health and the environment.
+This School Travel Plan is a thorough update to the 2016 Travel Plan, highlighting many updates and activities.
+While retaining the original history and documentation from previous Travel Plans, this Travel Plan includes all updates since 2016, and also includes maps at different scales representing the town, crossing guard locations, sidewalks, crosswalk locations and the school drop off zone.
+This Plan reflects how the School continues to highlight safer routes to school, encourage students to become physically fit, and reduce vehicular traffic in the community.
+It address both student health and the environment.
 The Netcong Elementary Board of Education continues to find ways to improve the overall health and safety of the pupils traveling to and from school.